Table of Contents

-Understanding the difference between substance abuse and polysubstance abuse is important for identifying the signs and symptoms of the condition, the added health risks, and the specific challenges that can manifest during treatment.
+Understanding the difference between substance use and polysubstance abuse is important for identifying the signs, the health risks, and the specific challenges of successful treatment.

-Sometimes referred to as a “polyaddict,” this describes a person who is only interested in getting high with any variety of substances, instead of a person who is addicted to a specific type of substance such as alcohol, cocaine, or opioids.
+Sometimes referred to as a poly addict or poly addiction, this describes a person who is dependent on getting high with a variety of substances, instead of a person who is only addicted to a specific type of substance such as alcohol, cocaine, or opioids.

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5), published by the American Psychiatric Association, ultimately eliminated the diagnosis that was referenced in the previous DSM-IV version because it was often misunderstood.

-Despite the change in the diagnostic language, polysubstance abuse is a distinctive type of dependency.
+Despite the change in the diagnostic language, polysubstance misuse is a distinct type of dependency and mental health disorder.

-The hallmark of polysubstance dependence is an individual’s use, dependence, or addiction to the mind and mood-altering effects of drug use.
+The hallmark of polysubstance dependence is an individual’s use, dependence, or addiction to the mind and mood-altering effects of substance use.

-This differs from the addiction to a single drug, like prescription opioid painkillers, that is driven by a need to not only get “high,” but also avoid painful withdrawal symptoms.
+This differs from drug addiction to a single substance, like prescription opioid painkillers, that is driven by a need to not only get high but also to avoid painful withdrawal symptoms.

-Poly-drug users are generally looking for a combination of drugs that enhance the other’s effects, creating a “high” that’s perceived as better than the effects of a single substance.
+Poly drug users are generally looking for simultaneous use of a combination of drugs that enhance each other’s effects, creating a “high” that is perceived as better than the effects of a single substance.

-Polysubstance abusers are generally chasing a specific high created by a certain combination of drugs, with the high itself being more important than the actual drugs used.
+Poly drug users are generally chasing a specific psychoactive effect created by various drug combinations, with the high itself being more important than the actual drugs used.

-So, any combination of misused drugs might also include prescription medications.
+Any combination of misused drugs might also include the non-medical use of prescription medications.

-All drugs come with potential side effects, yet when they are combined with other substances, the potential for more severe outcomes increases exponentially.
+All drugs come with potential side effects, yet when they are combined with others, the potential for more severe outcomes like a physical dependence increases exponentially.

-Even more chilling is the difficulty first responders may have in resuscitating a polysubstance use victim who is experiencing a substance overdose.
+Even more troubling is the difficulty first responders may have in resuscitating a polysubstance use victim who is experiencing an overdose.

-While a drug like naloxone can help save people who have overdosed on opioids, it will have no significant effect on a patient that has overdosed on a combination of cocaine, alcohol, meth, or other drugs.
+While a drug like naloxone can help save a person who is having an opioid overdose, it will have no effect on a patient that has overdosed on a combination of cocaine, alcohol, meth, or other drugs.

 Research has shown that incidents of prescription drug abuse are nearly 20 times more likely in people who abuse alcohol.